 Examples of accommodations include segregation of smokers and non-smokers, restricting the areas where employees can smoke, and providing improved ventilation systems.
 If your employer does not reasonably accommodate you, you may be able to pursue a claim with your state's health department or under the Americans with Disabilities Act (ADA).
 Courts are especially interested if the condition caused the employee to seek medical care, take time off from work, or change their daily activities.
 For more information on filing an ADA claim, see our site's disability discrimination page.

 With some restrictions, employers are free to hire whomever they want.
 Federal and state laws prohibit discriminating against people for a variety of reasons (for example, race, sex, and national origin).
-Existing anti-discrimination laws do not prohibit employers from discriminating based on whether or not the person is a smoker.
+Existing anti-discrimination laws do not offer the same protection for those who smoke.